-Children in Scotland (CiS) via Svenja Schulz, Course Administrator, events@childreninscotland.org.uk
+Children in Scotland (CiS) events@childreninscotland.org.uk

-TLSWi and CiS will assist you with your registration for the course, including collection of details, issuance of student number, collection of course fees and distribution of registration confirmations.
+TLSWi and CiS will assist you with your registration for the course, including collection of details, collection of course fees and distribution of registration confirmation.

 They will also co-ordinate the course venue, the attendance sheet and sharing of contacts, extra materials from the course teachers and the graduation.